RexJaeschke/user-documentation/guides/hack/02-generics/03-constraints.md

 ## Specifying Constraints via `super`

-Unlike, an `as` type constraint, `T super U` asserts that `T` must be a supertype of `U`.
+Unlike an `as` type constraint, `T super U` asserts that `T` must be a supertype of `U`.

-This kind of constraint is rather exotic, but solves an interesting problem encountered when performing operations involving multiple types .
-Here is an example of how its used on method `concat` in the library interface type `ConstVector`:
+This kind of constraint is rather exotic, but solves an interesting problem encountered when multiple types "collide".
+Here is an example of how it's used on method `concat` in the library interface type `ConstVector`:

 ```hack
 interface ConstVector<+T> {